In partnership with the Nonprofit Association of Oregon

 9. Employee attraction and retention: Highly qualified job candidates seek out openings at 100 Best Nonprofits and it reinforces the pride and satisfaction of current employees to work for a 100 Best Nonprofit.

-Mid-April to mid-June: Nonprofits register online for the survey at oregonbusiness.com.
+April to early-July: Nonprofits register online for the survey at oregonbusiness.com.

 Information needed: Organization address and contact person, Oregon senior executive, number of paid employees in Oregon/worldwide, number of volunteers in Oregon working 20 or more hours per month, number of board members, type of organization, IRS tax code, description of services.

-Mid-April to late June: Nonprofits invite their qualified employees and volunteers (optional) to participate in the anonymous online survey.
+April to mid-July: Nonprofits invite their qualified employees and volunteers (optional) to participate in the anonymous online survey.
 Nonprofits are encouraged to compress the employee survey to a shorter time span.

-By late June: Management representative of the nonprofit completes the online employer survey.
+By mid-July: Management representative of the nonprofit completes the online employer survey.

-LATE SEPTEMBER: The 100 Best Nonprofits are honored at a dinner event and featured in the October issue of Oregon Business.
+October: The 100 Best Nonprofits are honored at a dinner event on October 1st and featured in the October issue of Oregon Business.

 Employee Survey Rules